CenturyLinkCloud/PublicKB/Servers/configuring-raid-controller-on-bare-metal-using-omsa.md

 1. Connect to OMSA

-2. Expand “Storage”  PERC H730 Adapter  Virtual Disks
+2. Expand “Storage” -&gt; PERC H730 Adapter -&gt; Virtual Disks

 3. Choose “Delete” from the available tasks on the Virtual Disk you wish to delete.